stanchan/jenkins/README.md

     :install, :uninstall, :enable, :disable

 This uses the Jenkins CLI to install plugins.
-By default, it does a cold deploy, meaning the plugin is installed while Jenkins is still running. **This LWRP does not install plugin dependencies - you must specify all plugin dependencies or Jenkins may not startup correctly!**
+By default, it does a cold deploy, meaning the plugin is installed while Jenkins is still running.
+Some plugins may require you restart the Jenkins instance for their changed to take affect. **This resource does not install plugin dependencies - you must specify all plugin dependencies or Jenkins may not startup correctly!**

 The `:install` action idempotely installs a Jenkins plugin on the current node.
 The name attribute corresponds to the name of the plugin on the Jenkins Update Center.
 You can also specify a particular version of the plugin to install.
 Finally, you can specify a full source URL or local path (on the node) to a plugin.